deucemckenzie/site/docs/_sources/music/2010_footnotes.rst.txt

 - **Chicago** - I have pretty much always liked these guys thanks to my older brothers.
-However, I typically drew a line between the records of the late 60s and early 70s (undisputed classics), an the late 70s and 80s stuff (at best a guilty pleasure).
+However, I typically drew a line between the records of the late 60s and early 70s (undisputed classics), an the late 70s and 80s stuff (with way more pop influence).
 I learned to love most of it, even the cheesy David Foster produced stuff.

 - **Kate Bush** - When I was in college, I gave *Hounds of Love* a try since it was regarded as a classic, and she is so linked to my all time favorite of